Stop The Peabody Peaker

 Peaking power plants, also known as peaker plants and “peakers,” are power plants that run when there is a peak demand in electricity.
 Peakers are typically turned on during the coldest and warmest days of the year to compensate for spikes in space heating and air conditioning.
 Most peakers run on oil or gas.

 Climate activists from 350 Mass, Breathe Clean North Shore, Mothers Out Front, Extinction Rebellion Boston, Mass Climate Action Network & others rallied on the Danversport Bridge on the Peabody and Danvers town line to protest against the construction of the 55-megawatt Peabody Peaker Plant owned and operated by Massachusetts Municipal Wholesale Electric Company.
 The new peaker would use fossil fuels that emit carbon monoxide, sulfur dioxide and other harmful particles into the air.
-MMWEC was not required to conduct an environmental impact report or a comprehensive health impact assessment for the areas around the plant, however, independent research shows such as cancer, chronic kidney disease, chronic obstructive pulmonary disease, coronary heart disease and stroke.
+MMWEC was not required to conduct an environmental impact report or a comprehensive health impact assessment for the areas around the plant, however, independent research shows neighborhoods near the new plant face high rates of health issues such as cancer, chronic kidney disease, chronic obstructive pulmonary disease, coronary heart disease and stroke.
 The Peabody Peaker Plant is located in an environmental justice neighborhood, a state designation given to areas where residents are historically vulnerable to environmental hazards.
 The Peabody Peaker Power Plant will emit nearly 51,000 tons of carbon dioxide into the air EVERY YEAR!
 The city of Peabody already has two peaker plants, 15 air polluting sites, & 85 hazardous-waste sites.

 In addition to many area residents being people of color, low-income, elderly and individuals with disabilities, located nearby are daycare centers, New England Home for the Deaf and MGH Danvers hospital.